Music

 Faculty and Facilities

 Faculty in the School of Music includes internationally recognized performers, composers, music educators, authors, and research scholars.
 Each faculty member has a strong commitment to students and brings their knowledge and expertise into the process of teaching and learning music.
-The world-renowned Alexander String Quartet is quartet-in-residence at SF State.
-The members of the quartet are faculty in the School and coordinate, along with other faculty, our unique Chamber Music program.
 To meet our faculty, please visit the School of Music website at http://music.sfsu.edu/people.

 The Music Program is housed in the Creative Arts Building.
-Facilities include McKenna and Knuth Theatres, seating 701 and 322 respectively; a piano laboratory; choral and instrumental ensemble rehearsal space; classroom and practice facilities; an electronic music laboratory; and a music computer lab with more than 20 workstations.
+Facilities include McKenna and Knuth Theatres, seating 701 and 322 respectively; a piano laboratory; choral and instrumental ensemble rehearsal space; classroom and practice facilities; an electronic music laboratory/recording studio;

 The J. Paul Leonard Library provides music listening facilities; computer access; and an extensive collection of scores, recordings, and books on music.
 The Frank V. de Bellis Collection of Italian culture, located on the fourth floor of the library, contains a rich assortment of historic musical instruments, rare books, musical manuscripts, and scores and archival sound recordings.